Roger Daltrey Won't Rush Into 'Difficult' Keith Moon Film Project

 He also dismissed the idea of becoming involved in the 50th anniversary celebrations of the Woodstock festival, despite the Who’s memorable appearance there in 1969.
 “August in America is too hot for me to work anymore,” he said, adding: “You can’t redo Woodstock because the stars of Woodstock were the audience.
 You can celebrate the date, but you can’t redo [the event].
 Nobody’s approached us about it anyway, but I really wouldn’t be interested in doing something like that.”

-Daltrey and Pete Townshend plan to spend 2019 working on separate projects, although the singer said he looked forward to the possibility of returning to work with the Who later.
+Daltrey and Pete Townshend spent 2018 working on separate projects, and the singer said he's looking forward to the possibility of returning to work with the Who later.
 “It's just, 'What do we do next?’” he reflected.
 “It's really, really difficult.
 I’m 75 next year; I just feel like doing something different, but I don't know what.
-So there you go."
+So, there you go."